microsoft/azurechat/docs/4-deploy-to-azure.md

 2. Copy the JSON output from the command.

-3. In the GitHub repository, navigate to Settings > Secrets > Actions and select New repository secret.
+3. In the GitHub repository, navigate to Settings > Secrets > Actions and select **New repository secret**.

 4. Enter `AZURE_CREDENTIALS` as the name and paste the contents of the JSON output as the value.